All Episodes

 It's all infrastructure, human infrastructure.

-Peter Ducey went toe-to-toe with uh Jen Saki, Circleback during Wednesday's briefing challenging her on the hypocrisy surrounding Texas Democrats fleeing the state over this voter integrity measure and the administration's refusal to denounce the evils of communism that have ravaged the ravaged the Cuban people for 62 years.
+Peter Doocy went toe-to-toe with Jen Saki, Circleback, during Wednesday's briefing, challenging her on the hypocrisy surrounding Texas Democrats fleeing the state over this voter integrity measure and the administration's refusal to denounce the evils of communism that have ravaged the Cuban people for 62 years.

 I don't see what's so funny about it.

-Then Ducy called out Saki's humorous dismissal, noting Biden's eye-popping assertion that voter integrity measures pose the greatest threat to American democracy since the Civil War.
+Then Ducey called out Sake's humorous dismissal, noting Biden's eye-popping assertion that voter integrity measures pose the greatest threat to American democracy since the Civil War.

 Is anyone ever going to ask that question?

-You have the Secretary of State, Tony Blenkin issuing a formal standing invitation for the United Nations.
+You have the Secretary of State, Tony Blanken, issuing a formal standing invitation for the United Nations.

 I mentioned this yesterday, to investigate systemic racism in America and American policing.